JanSharp/VRCCustomInteractsAndPickups/notes.md

   - [ ] test without any interactive objects nearby
   - [ ] test with a few interactive objects nearby
   - [ ] test with many interactive objects nearby
+- [ ] make auto hold actually not rely on the InputDrop event but instead
+- [ ] option to make interactable objects only interactive when in front of the player.
+Not necessarily in view, but most likely in view
+- [ ] the forward vector is not actually the index finger, it's like idk 30 degrees angled upwards.
+Yea, deal with that, idk

 # VR Testing